-#1.
-Tanzania is made up of 130 tribes, each significant in their own way.
+1. Tanzania is made up of at least 120 tribes, each significant in their own way.
 Each of them is culturally distinguished by their unique masks, hand-woven baskets, batiks, poetry, items carved out of ebony or rosewood, etc.

-#5.
-The de-facto national dish of Tanzania is the humble Ugali.
-It’s a simple porridge made with either maize, millet, or sorghum flour.
+8. The de-facto national dish of Tanzania is the humble Ugali.
+It’s a simple porridge made with millet or sorghum flour.

-#10.
-Freddie Mercury, the frontman vocalist, and songwriter of rock band Queen, was born in Zanzibar, Tanzania
+13. Freddie Mercury, the frontman vocalist, and songwriter of rock band Queen was born in Zanzibar, Tanzania.

 Read: facts about Uganda

-#15.
-The 1978 war was actually caused by a shady bar-fight.
+18. The 1978 war was actually caused by a shady bar-fight.
 It all started when a single Ugandan soldier crossed over to Tanzania for a drink, but ended up firing at locals.
-Classic drunkard!!

 Tanzania’s geography and economy

-#22.
-Tanzania has an island called the Mafia.
-How cool is that!!
+25. Tanzania has an island called the Mafia.
 The other two major islands are Zanzibar and Pemba.